techux/getindianname/README.md

 you will need to *_import getindianname_* on python program or terminal.

 You can generate Names :
-- Randomly
+- Randomly name
 using function ``` randname()```

-- Male
+- Male name
 using function ``` male() ```

-- Female
+- Female name
  using function ``` female()```

 ## Features